Electronic Timestamping: Definition and Usage

 Adobe Reader → signature properties → timestamp authority details.
 Displays TSA name, exact date, validity status.
 Tools like pdfsig allow command-line verification.

-All Certyneo signatures embed a timestamp in PAdES format.
+All Certyneo signatures include a timestamp in PAdES format.
 For cases requiring qualified timestamping, we interface with eIDAS-qualified European TSAs.

 FAQ